 The project ultimately approved by the City Council in January 2013 will retain and rehabilitate the hotel and add two 46-story residential towers, a 100,000 square foot retail plaza, and more than 2 acres of public open space.

-The Conservancy and the National Trust will continue our involvement through a Preservation Advisory Group that will review the preservation of the hotel as it develops.
+The Conservancy and the National Trust continued their involvement through a Preservation Advisory Group that reviewed the preservation of the hotel as it developed.
 Significant documentation has been done to identify the building’s historic features, and the preparation of a detailed Historic Structure Report is underway.